 INTR 735, Field Experience and Seminar II

-The capstone experience in the bachelor of science degree program in sign language interpretation (SLI) is met by INTR 735, Field Experience and Seminar II, which is a senior-level course and the last in the sequence of courses required for the major.
+The capstone experience in the bachelor of science degree program in ASL/English interpreting is met by INTR 735, Field Experience and Seminar II, which is a senior-level course and the last in the sequence of courses required for the major.
 This course meets the following two criteria of the capstone experience for this major: 1) the capstone synthesizes and applies disciplinary knowledge and skills, 2) the capstone demonstrates emerging professional competencies.